shigueojp/cdk-amplify-react/README.md

    2. Run `git commit -am 'Pushing all amplify configurations files.'`
    3. Run `git checkout dev`
    4. Run `git checkout merge master`
-2. This file should be in both branches in order to run CI/CD with success.
+2. This file should be in **both** branches in order to run CI/CD with success.

+## Deploy CI/CD Process Using CDK

 **Edit env variables from CDK**